The Blue Heeler is an Australian herding breed. They were traditionally used for driving cattle along by nipping at their heels.

 Blue Heeler Health and Care

-Progressive Retinal Atrophy (PRA) causes slow, painless loss of sight until these dogs are completely blind in both eyes.
+Progressive Retinal Atrophy (PRA) LINK causes slow, painless loss of sight until the dog is completely blind in both eyes.
 This can take as long as several years or as little as several months.

 Joint Problems in Australian Cattle Dogs

 Australian Cattle Dogs are also prone to common diseases that affect the joints of many dog breeds.

 Canine Hip Dysplasia

 For example, they can suffer from canine hip dysplasia LINK.
 This is where the hip joints do not develop properly and grind together rather than moving smoothly.

 Depending on the severity of their condition, an affected dog could require surgery or physiotherapy.
 They may have reduced mobility, and pain on exercise.

 Screening is helping to reduce the incidence and severity of this disease.
 It is essential to make sure both parents have good ‘hip scores’ when buying a Blue Heeler puppy.